wvbe/ask-nicely/README.md

 - Precontrollers (`Command#addPrecontroller()`) are accumulated as you go deeper into subcommands as well.
 When a command is ran, all of it's ancestors precontrollers are ran too.
 In this way, for example, a precontroller can determine if the execution chain should stop for a certain combination of options (by returning `false`).
+- If a `MultiOption` has items in it's `default`, the parsed input can be emptied by using the option without values.
+  The `default` is only used here when the option is not present at all.

 ## Release notes
 - develop
     - Adding `Command#setController(controller)`
     - Declaring properties on Request in constructor so you don't avoid having to null-check
+    - Adding `MultiOption` class
 - v1.0
     - Using ECMAScript 6
     - `Option`, `Parameter` and related classes increase configurability a thousandfold